-If the prefix type lengthKind 'implicit' or 'explicit' then the lengthUnits properties of both the prefix type and the element must be the same.
+If the prefix type is lengthKind 'implicit' or 'explicit' then the lengthUnits properties of both the prefix type and the element must be the same.

 The DFDL properties that specify the format of the prefix come from annotations directly on the prefixLengthType's type definition, and from the default format annotation for the schema document containing the definition of that type. .
 If the using element resides in a separate schema, the simple type does not pick up values from the element's schema's default dfdl:format annotation.